Communications and Media Competencies

 - Students will learn to spot manipulative and misinforming content online;

-- Student will learn to understand personal and group biases in media consumption;
+- Students will learn to understand personal biases in media consumption;

-- Student will learn to understand the power of language and wording in media discourse production
+- Students will learn to understand the process of media production and its influence on society.

 - 1. Introduction to media literacy and the history of the discipline

 - 2. Media production and media consumption